learnk8s/learnk8s.io/src/terraform-aws/content.md

 kube-system   coredns-66bff467f8-n265d         0/1     Pending   0          4m2s
 ```

-And if you list the nodes of the cluster, you should see that they are `NotReady`:
+And if the nodes of the cluster should be `NotReady`:

 ```terminal|command=1|title=bash
 kubectl --kubeconfig real-hedgehog.conf get nodes